AliAmini/linkedin-scraper/README.md

 ## Jobs

-- Search people by roles and countries, and store latest experience:
+- Search people by role and country with pagination, and store latest experience:
   ```bash
   npm run scrape:people
   ```